- BGC Contracting Office

 BGC Contracting constructed a 200,000 litre elevated storage tank that holds drinking water and non-potable water, to supply Denham's dual reticulation scheme.
 The tank replaced the two existing 20,000 litre and 43,000 litre high-level tanks.

-The $3 million tank is the final stage of a $7 million suite of works to secure Denham's local water supply and cater for future growth.
+The $3 million tank was the final stage of a $7 million suite of works to secure Denham's local water supply and cater for future growth.
 This upgrade included the construction of an elevated tank approximately 18m high and 10m in diameter.

 The project was competed 12 days ahead of schedule and achieved a 100% pass on the leak test on the first attempt.